Last updated May. 19, 2023 by Charles Zemub

 - Dropbox affiliation

 Pricing starts with a limited plan that costs $12.99/month and there’s an option to upgrade to a higher plan anytime, anywhere.

 This podcast host is out for newbies who aren’t tech-savvy.
-If you’re looking for a podcast that has combines automation plus DFY (Done For You) in their podcasting hosting, site hosting services, and will manage your necessities whether you’re just starting or have a considerable number of crowd individuals, PodcastGIANT is the best for you.
+If you’re looking for a podcast that combines automation plus DFY (Done For You) in their podcasting hosting, and site hosting services, and will manage your necessities whether you’re just starting or have a considerable number of crowd individuals, PodcastGIANT is the best for you.

 Some of the selling points of PodcastGIANT include quick speeds, elegant themes, daily backups, scalability, and many more.
 If you’re looking for an easy fix or click-and-drop type of hosting and site builder, this is the platform to start with.